Polynomial remainder theorem: Direct proof

+Adding $f(r)$ to both sides of this equation, one gets simultaneously the polynomial remainder theorem and the existence part of the theorem of Euclidean division for this specific case.

 Applications

 The polynomial remainder theorem may be used to evaluate $f(r)$ by calculating the remainder, $R$.
 Although polynomial long division is more difficult than evaluating the function itself, synthetic division is computationally easier.
 Thus, the function may be more "cheaply" evaluated using synthetic division and the polynomial remainder theorem.

 The factor theorem is another application of the remainder theorem: if the remainder is zero, then the linear divisor is a factor.
 Repeated application of the factor theorem may be used to factorize the polynomial.